How To Seal a Concrete Driveway: 5 Most Easy Steps Explained

 Sealing concrete with a cure and seal is the best way to stop it from getting dirty or stained.

 Suppose you’re not using a cure and seal.
-In that case, it’s essential for newly poured slabs such as patios, walkways, driveways — anything where vehicles will be driving on regularly — to wait about 2-4 weeks before getting sealed so they can dry without being disturbed by traffic.
+In that case, newly poured slabs such as patios, walkways, driveways — anything where vehicles will be driving on regularly — need to wait about 2-4 weeks before getting sealed so they can dry without being disturbed by traffic.

 The industry standard is 28 days, but this varies depending on climate & mix of concrete; talk with our experts if you need help deciding when would work best in your area!